 Mary Surbeck has a BA in English from Oklahoma State University and studied for a MALS at Dartmouth College.
 She received a Certificate in French Studies at the University of Montpellier.
 From those beginnings, Mary taught French, Choral Music and directed theater productions at Casady School for 29 years.
 She ended her working career at Oklahoma City Community Foundation as the literacy grant coordinator.

+Mary is a Founding Charter Member of our organization.
+She served as Board President for 2 years and currently volunteers as community network liaison and Literacy Referral Service coordinator.
 As part of the literacy work at OCCF, she developed a passion for adult literacy and worked in coordination with wonderful folks to create a literacy network for Oklahoma City, the Oklahoma City Metro Literacy Coalition.
 Her dream is to see literacy become a community focus and to call Oklahoma City “a City that reads.”

 Alexandra is a lifelong resident of Oklahoma.
 She earned her B.A. in Psychology from the University of Central Oklahoma in 2009, with accompanying minors in French and Public Administration.
 She earned her Juris Doctor from Oklahoma City University School of Law in 2012, where she graduated cum laude.
-She currently works as an Associate Attorney at Johnson Hanan & Vosler in downtown Oklahoma City and teaches U.S. Government as an adjunct professor at Redlands Community College in El Reno, Oklahoma.
+She currently works as an Associate Attorney at Johnson Hanan & Vosler in Northwest Oklahoma City and teaches U.S. Government as an adjunct professor at Redlands Community College in El Reno, Oklahoma.

 Anika Wilson is a native of and resides in Oklahoma City.
 Her love for medicine started at an early age.
 She attended Millwood High School and later attended college at Dillard University majoring in Public Health & Biology.
 Her educational background segued her into the field of Epidemiology and Research.
 She completed two master degrees in Business Administration and Management Sciences at Southern Nazarene University in 2000.
 Anika also serves on the board of directors of Black Professionals Under 40 and is a member of St. John Missionary Baptist Church.
-Currently, she is employed at Oklahoma City Public Schools as Community Relations Administrator and an Adjunct Professor at two area universities.
+Currently, she is employed at Oklahoma City Public Schools as School Programming Administrator and an Adjunct Professor at two area universities.